JAndrassy/ArduinoOTA/README.md

 *Side note: There are other network upload options for here excluded ATmega328p: ([Ariadne bootloader](https://github.com/loathingKernel/ariadne-bootloader) for Wiznet chips, [WiFiLink firmware](https://github.com/jandrassy/arduino-firmware-wifilink) for the esp8266) or [AvrDudeTelnet](https://github.com/jandrassy/lab/blob/master/AvrDudeTelnet/AvrDudeTelnet.ino) upload (Linux only).*

 For upload with ArduinoOTA library over InternalStorage, Optiboot bootloader with [`copy_flash_pages` function](https://github.com/Optiboot/optiboot/pull/269) is required.
-MegaCore 2.0.2 bootloader source has `copy_flash_pages` functions.
-(The built hex files do not contain it.)
+MegaCore and MightyCore by [MCUDude](https://github.com/MCUdude) have Optiboot binaries with `copy_flash_pages` function ready to be burn to your ATmega.

-The most common ATmega board with more then 64 kB of flash memory is Arduino Mega.
+The most common Arduino ATmega board with more than 64 kB of flash memory is Arduino Mega.
 To use it with ArduinoOTA library, you can't use it directly with the Arduino AVR package, because the package doesn't have the right fuse settings for Mega with Optiboot.
 You can download [my boards definitions](https://github.com/jandrassy/my_boards) and use it [to burn](https://arduino.stackexchange.com/questions/473/how-do-i-burn-the-bootloader) the modified Optiboot and to upload sketches to your Mega over USB and over network.

 For SDStorage a 'SD bootloader' is required to load the uploaded file from the SD card.
 There is no good SD bootloader.
 2boots works only with not available old types of SD cards and zevero/avr_boot doesn't yet support USB upload of sketch.
 The SDStorage was tested with zevero/avr_boot.
 The ATmega_SD example shows how to use this ArduinoOTA library with SD bootloader.